moorepants/eme185/content/pages/microcontrollers.rst

+:title: Microcontroller Tutorial Materials and Information
+:status: hidden

 Introduction
 ============

-Microcontrollers are are powerful tools that will allow you to bring life to your machines.
-Relatively recently the cost of microcontrollers has dropped such that hobbyists can make wide use of them.
-Furthermore, the accessibility has been increased drastically, being fueled by a large community centered around open hardware and open source code.
+Microcontrollers are powerful tools that will allow you to bring your machines to life.
+Relatively recently the cost of microcontrollers has dropped and the accessibility increased such that hobbyists can make wide use of them.
+The wide adoption is furthermore being fueled by a large community centered around open hardware and open source code.

 On Wednesday, February 10th, we will lead you through a tutorial that introduces you to using a lightweight microcontroller called the Arduino_.
 This